WELCOME TO THE ASTRONOMICAL WEBHUB OF THE

 THE VEGA SKY CENTER'S ASTRONOMICAL RESOURCE LINKS

 | To document those awesome celestial wonders observed through our telescopic instruments, the Vega Sky Center has created two well thought out observation recording forms we call the "Observer's Data Sheet".
 One with the VSC logo for our use, and one without for your personal use.
-In developing these forms, we carefully considered all the tidbits of information the average amateur would record during an average observing session.
+In developing these forms, we carefully considered all the tidbits of information the average amateur would like to record during an average observing session.
 Each of the forms above is comprised of two pages, which can be printed to two separate sheets, or on a single sheet if you use the 2-sided option for your given printer.
-The front page contains all of the pertinent data - time, date, telescope information, object information, etc. The second page is used for sketching your object of choice, or for a photograph.
-We hope that you will find the form helpful in recording those splendid telescopic observations.
-Both Observer's Data Sheets are PDF documents and can be downloaded by clicking on the images above.
-All you need is Adobe AcroReader, or other PDF application to open it. |
+The front page contains all of the pertinent data - time, date, telescopic & photographic information, object information, etc. The second page is used for sketching your object of choice, or for a photograph.
+We hope that you will find the form helpful in recording those splendid telescopic observing sessions.
+Both Observer's Data Sheets are in PDF and MS WORD formats and can be downloaded by clicking on the images above.
+All you need is Adobe AcroReader, and/ or Microsoft Office applications to open it. |

 "Download a copy today, so you can start a wealth of observing memories!!!"